grisha/mod_python/Doc/installation.rst

          PythonDebug On
      </Directory>

-   (Substitute :file:`/some/directory` above for something applicable to your system, usually your Apache ServerRoot)
+   (Substitute ``/some/directory`` above for something applicable to your system, usually your Apache ServerRoot)

+   This configuration can also be specified in an :file:`.htaccess` file.
+Note that :file:`.htaccess` configuration is typically disabled by default, to enable it in a directory specify ``AllowOverride`` with at least ``FileInfo``.

 #.
-This redirects all requests for URLs ending in :file:`.py`} to the
+This causes all requests for URLs ending in ``.py`` to be processed
-   mod_python handler. mod_python receives those requests and looks for an appropriate PythonHandler to handle them.
-Here, there is a single PythonHandler directive defining mptest as the python handler to use.
+   by mod_python.
+Upon being handed a request, mod_python looks for the appropriate *python handler* to handle it.
+Here, there is a single ``PythonHandler`` directive defining module ``mptest`` as the python handler to use.
 We'll see next how this python handler is defined.

 #.
 At this time, if you made changes to the main configuration file,
    you will need to restart Apache in order for the changes to take